kiaedev/helm-charts/README.md

 ```

 If you had already added this repo earlier, run `helm repo update` to retrieve
 the latest versions of the packages.
-You can then run `helm search repo
-<alias>` to see the charts.
+You can then run `helm search repo kiaedev` to see the charts.

-To install the <chart-name> chart:
+To install the kiae chart:

     helm install kiae kiaedev/kiae